18F/data-act-pilot/sba-business-rules.md

 - The Business type two-position numeric code depicts the type of recipient or borrower.
 Business Type validation ensures that:
     - the numeric code is the exact number length of two.
 If business type is empty and is not the exact number length, an error will be raised.
     - the two position numeric code depicts the correct type of recipient or borrow.
-If buissness type is not accurate in the business type object, an error will be raised.
+If business type is not accurate in the business type object, an error will be raised.
 Below are the following business types:
     - Government codes:
         - 00 = State government
         - 01 = county government